Bespoke. Specifically, bespoke websites.

 As pricing is such a large part of running a business, I’ll take a moment to address the topic.
 I feel strongly that fixed prices are only applicable to fixed specifications.
 Too often makers-of-things undervalue their design contributions and designers-of-things undervalue their input on making.
 Design and making are two sides of the same coin and aren’t necessarily chronological, but rather they are inherently intertwined along with cost and time.
 The test of whether a design is fixed is: are all the remaining decisions and effort completely in the control of the maker.
 If they are, the maker should be reasonably capable of putting a price to it.

 Websites are truly a collaborative effort between a set of roles, skills and people.
-There are three roles (in simplified terms) and each role might be achieved by individual or groups:
+There are three roles (in simplified terms) and each role might be achieved by an individual or groups:

 – client: aims, money, content (text, images, etc)